Abbeville: 18th century

 At the end of the reign of Louis XIV the country was covered with troops.
 The city crowded of sick and wounded.
 In 1708, after the capture of Lille, the troops of the Duke of Marlborough and Eugene of Savoy came forward frequently at the gates of Abbeville, ransoming the farms and villages.
 The winter of 1709 was terrible; people perished from cold, hunger and misery.
 At this time industry was quite dark and the State was required to help sheets manufacturers.

-In 1717, Peter the Great passed through Abbeville.
+In 1717, Russian monarch Peter the Great passed through Abbeville.

 In July 1766, the Chevalier de La Barre, accused of having, a year earlier, failed to give a due salute to a religious procession for Corpus Christi by refusing to remove his hat and singing ungodly songs.
 However, the story is more complex and revolves around a mutilated cross.
 He was executed on the Place du Grand-Marché for blasphemy.
 Subject to the issue, his legs were crushed.
 The right hand and the determined language, his decapitated corpse was finally delivered to the flames with the Dictionnaire philosophique of Voltaire on the same place.
 Today, a paving stone, engraved with his name and the date of his execution, is visible on the place of execution (Place Max-Lejeune), near the town hall.
 The martyrdom of the Chevalier de La Barre served as Voltaire's banner in his fight against religious fanaticism.

 On 2 November 1773, the powder magazine exploded killing 150 people and damaging nearly 1,000 houses.

 Administratively, the people of Abbeville formed a subdelegation whose competence has been confused with that of the delegation of the same name (located in the Generalitat of Amiens).
 On the eve of the Revolution, Abbeville was the chef-lieu of a main electoral Bailiwick (without secondary Bailiwick).

 Abbeville was fairly important in the 18th century, when the Van Robais Royal Manufacture (one of the first major factories in France) brought great prosperity (but some class controversy) to the town.
 Voltaire, among others, wrote about it.